omahs/imx-docs/docs/main/key-concepts/deep-dive-api-concepts.md

 </table>

-:::tip Upgrade your SDK to avoid generating these headers If you are using the [Core SDK](https://docs.x.immutable.com/sdk-docs/core-sdk-ts/overview) or the [SDK JS](https://www.npmjs.com/package/@imtbl/imx-sdk), you will generally not need to provide these headers as long as you upgrade to the following versions:
+:::tip Upgrade your SDK to avoid generating these headers If you are using the [Core SDK](https://docs.x.immutable.com/sdk-docs/core-sdk-ts/overview) or the [JS SDK](https://www.npmjs.com/package/@imtbl/imx-sdk), you will generally not need to provide these headers as long as you upgrade to the following versions:
 * Core SDK: `>= 1.0.0-beta.2`
-* SDK JS: `>= 1.17`
+* JS SDK: `>= 1.17`
 :::

 ## `IMX-Timestamp` (string)